Title

 As you’re planning that next lake visit, fishing trip, or river float, be sure to remember these tips for a safer and more pleasant experience.

 • Sunblock: Our high-altitude valley means cooler summer temps, but also means greater likelihood for a sunburn.
 Don’t let the cold water fool you.
 Lather up before and during a day of water fun.
-Your skin will thank you for it.

 Fire Safety